-Eight cities were originally selected early in 2012 to take part in the Pilot: Berlin, Dublin, Madrid, Malmö, Milan, Ploiesti, Prague, and Vienna.
-At the end of 2012, it was decided to expand participation by inviting up to four additional cities to take part in the Pilot to ensure a reasonably representative sample.
-Antwerp, Paris, Plovdiv and Vilnius were invited to join the project to better reflect geographical coverage, city size, and a variety of main pollution sources.
+Twelve cities took part in the Pilot: Antwerp, Berlin, Dublin, Madrid, Malmö, Milan, Paris, Ploiesti, Plovdiv, Prague, Vienna, and Vilnius.
+The selected cities reflected European geographical coverage, city size, and a variety of main pollution sources.
 In the map below, the 12 Pilot cities are shown.

-The Pilot examines five themes in air quality implementation: local emission ‘inventories’ (the measurements of what pollutants are being emitted and where); computer modelling activities to assess how these pollutants disperse in the atmosphere; monitoring networks that measure air quality using monitoring stations based across a city; management practices by city authorities; and public information measures to inform citizens about air quality in their city.
+The Pilot examined five themes in air quality implementation: local emission ‘inventories’ (the measurements of what pollutants are being emitted and where); computer modelling activities to assess how these pollutants disperse in the atmosphere; monitoring networks that measure air quality using monitoring stations based across a city; management practices by city authorities; and public information measures to inform citizens about air quality in their city.
 The EEA and its European Topic Centre for Air Pollution and Climate Change Mitigation met with representatives from each of the Pilot cities and worked together with them to gain a better understanding of the current performance of the cities in each of these areas.
-In these meetings, and in follow-up analysis, the EEA and the cities also examined ways to further improve their performance.
+In these meetings, in follow-up analysis and in the resulting reports, the EEA and the cities also examined ways to further improve their performance.

-The analyses carried out so far find – not surprisingly – that there are some differences across Europe in the management of urban air quality.
+The analyses found – not surprisingly – that there are some differences across Europe in the management of urban air quality.
 Nevertheless, there were a few trends that were shared by several cities.
 For example, local authorities continue to face problems in terms of air quality assessment (attributing air pollution to the correct sources of pollution), and management (plans and programmes designed to improve air quality).
 The Pilot also revealed that cities continue to find it difficult to link measures aimed at improving air quality to observed trends in air quality concentrations.
-As a result of these findings, the EEA is currently conducting a deeper analysis into these links.
-Several cities already identified areas where they needed additional support and/or were willing to offer their experience to others.
+Cities also identified areas where they needed additional support and/or were willing to offer their experience to others.
 These areas include: estimating emissions of pollutants from specific sources (e.g. ‘fugitive’ emissions, wood burning, or the ‘real world’ emissions from vehicles as opposed to their official test-cycle emissions); interpreting and validating the results of computer models of air pollution; deciding where best to site air quality monitoring stations; and implementing measures to improve air quality and assess their effect.

 Informing the EU air policy review

-The EEA will present a detailed report with final conclusions and recommendations by mid-2013 in time to underpin the review of EU air policy.
-The results from the Air Implementation Pilot will also be presented at Green Week 2013, the biggest annual conference on European environment policy, which will this year have the theme of “Cleaner air for all”.
+The EEA presented a detailed report with final conclusions and recommendations in mid-2013 which contributed to the review of EU air policy.
+The results from the Air Implementation Pilot were also presented at Green Week 2013 "Cleaner air for all”, the biggest annual conference on European environment policy.